Nickdev8/ART/README.md

 *Description: A idle animation.*

 ![Attack Animation](me/boyyanim500.gif.gif)
-*Description: A dynamic sword slash animation to learn how to give animations weight.*
+*Description: A sword slash animation to learn how to give animations weight.*

 ---